AmanSinghal927/RAG/README.md

 # TODO

-2.Try other Indexes like cosine based or based on exact cosine matching for text
+2. Try other Indexes to check latency when done with everything else

 3. OCR for DR--185549702_INTRO